LC-SLab -- An object-based deep learning framework for large-scale land cover classification from satellite imagery and sparse in-situ labels: Methods and data

 First, the objects in a satellite image are defined using an unsupervised oversegmentation algorithm $\mathbf{S} = \mathcal{S}(\mathbf{X}) \in \mathbb{N}^{(H \times W)}$.
 Such algorithms partition an image into segments by mapping each pixel to an object index $1 ...
 S$.
 For the subsequent object-based classification, it is assumed that all pixels assigned to the same object belong to the same land cover class.
 This assumption is more likely to be violated in case of larger objects which is why the granularity of the object definition generally enables a tradeoff between accuracy and complexity.

-In our implementation, we use the established Felzenszwalb-Huttenlocher (FH) algorithm for image segmentation \cite{felzenszwalb2004efficient} which constructs a graph over the image where each pixel is a node connected to its neighbors by weighted edges based on color similarity.
+In our implementation, we mainly use the established Felzenszwalb-Huttenlocher (FH) algorithm for image segmentation \citep{felzenszwalb2004efficient} which constructs a graph over the image where each pixel is a node connected to its neighbors by weighted edges based on color similarity.
 It then iteratively merges regions in a way that favors consistency within a segment and prominent boundaries.
 One of the FH algorithm's key parameters is the minimum segment size $A_{min}$, which prevents small, spurious object definitions by enforcing a lower bound on the number of pixels per segment.
 The MMU of the resulting land cover map is thus defined a-priori as the product of $A_{min}$ and the spatial resolution.

+The results when using FH are compared to that of Simple Linear Iterative Clustering (SLIC) which works by performing a localized adaptation of the $k$-means algorithm to cluster pixels in a combined space defined by spectral values and image coordinates.
+To enforce a MMU in SLIC, the number of clusters $k$ is set to $(64^2 / A_{min})$, rounded to the nearest lower integer, and the minimum size of any segment is specified as $A_{min}$, effectively suppressing small clusters which would lead to a violation of the prescribed MMU.
+For the hyperparameter which controls the weighting between spatial and spectral distance during the clustering, we choose a value of $0.1$ which we found to provide meaningful segments for all specified MMUs.

-Throughout our experiment, we use five different object definitions: First, we use the FH algorithm with $A_{min}$ set to $5$, $10$, $20$, and $40$ pixels, which in the case of Sentinel-2, as used in this study, corresponds to the MMUs $500m^2$, $1000m^2$, $2000m^2$, and $4000m^2$, respectively.
+Throughout our experiment, we use five different object definitions: First, we use the FH and SLIC algorithm with the MMU set to $5$, $10$, $20$, and $40$ pixels, which in the case of Sentinel-2, as used in this study, corresponds to the MMUs $500m^2$, $1000m^2$, $2000m^2$, and $4000m^2$, respectively.
 For simplicity, we will use pixels ($px$) as the unit for the MMU below.

 As an additional baseline, we also consider a object definition, where each pixel is assigned an individual object, resulting in a MMU of $1px$.
 Using such a naive object definition, the object-wise classifiers, as investigated in this study, can be generalized to the pixel-wise classification case usually employed for semantic segmentation and compared to established models also in this setting.